1. Globalization is the spread of business activity (products, services and people) across international borders.

 Many companies realize the vast opportunities that are available in new markets, but they usually do not have a legal entity in these countries.

-This can be problematic because there can be restrictions on the activities of companies where that do not have a legal entity in that country.
-While the company may be able to incorporate a business in a new country, many business owners are hesitant to invest a substantial amount of money in a new endeavor when they do not know if their expansion will be successful at this juncture.
+This can be problematic because there are restrictions on the activities of companies who do not have a legal entity, such as a subsidiary, in the country of expansion.
+While the company may be able to incorporate a business in a new country, many business owners are hesitant to invest a substantial amount of money in a new endeavor when they do not know if their expansion will be successful

 Even if they are willing to take on this risk, they may not have the resources available to pay for large expenses, such as the incorporation costs or paid-up capital requirements (for example, the most common form of incorporated entity in Germany, the ‘GmbH’, requires a minimum of €25,000 in paid-up capital.